Safeguarding & Mental Health

 If you are at the risk of harm and want to speak to someone right now, the quickest route is to access Accident & Emergency (A&E).

-Fighting for young people’s mental health We’re leading the fight for a future where all young minds are supported and empowered, whatever the challenges are.
+Young Minds is an organisation leading the fight for a future where all young minds are supported and empowered, whatever the challenges are.

 Calm Harm is an app designed to help people resist or manage the urge to self-harm.
 It’s private and password protected.